Visa Refusal Appeal

 - Apply for Ministerial Intervention: The candidate may write to the minister to request a visa grant at his personal discretion.
 However, for the minister to grant the candidate a visa, there must be a good reason or case.

 If you want to appeal for a refused or cancelled visa and aren’t sure how to go about the process, you may contact the experts at Southern Stone.
 We promise to guide you to the best of our ability to appeal for the refused visa.
+Other than this we also offer partner visa, skilled independent visa, subclass 190, employer sponsored visa and more.
 Call us on 1300 188 999 now.